YouTube

 Rationale

 YouTube has regularly demonstrated that the company’s moderators have explicitly political reasons for choosing which videos to flag and remove.
-For example, YouTube removed conservative rapper Bryson Gray’s anti-Biden “Let’s Go Brandon” song due to the lyrics regarding the COVID-19 pandemic (1).
-YouTube also suspended the Right Side Broadcasting Network and indefinitely disabled comments on the channel’s videos due to “concerns about violence” (2).
-YouTube also removed the comedy troupe Nelk Boys’ podcast featuring former President Donald Trump without reason (3).
-YouTube also removed a roundtable discussion hosted by Gov. Ron DeSantis that featured reputable doctors and scientists from Stanford, Harvard, and Oxford that called into question the validity of data regarding the efficacy of mask-wearing in reducing the spread of COVID-19 to children (4).
-YouTube permanently banned conservative commentator and former NYPD officer Dan Bongino from its platform (5).
-YouTube has also permanently demonetized many firearm-focused channels, including ones that make primarily educational and hobby-focused videos, despite the existence of no clear rule in the site’s guidelines prohibiting such content (6).
-YouTube is a member of the Global Alliance for Responsible Media, which aims to demonetize advertisements and suppress content that “vilifies” individuals based on sexual orientation and gender identity, discusses “debated social issues in a negative or partisan context” or spreads “hate speech” (7)(8)(9).
-The company received a score of 100 on the Corporate Equality Index from the Human Rights Campaign (10).
-Among other requirements, this means the company has pledged to vet vendors for LGBTQ policies.
+For example, it removed conservative rapper Bryson Gray’s anti-Biden “Let’s Go Brandon” song due to the lyrics regarding the COVID-19 pandemic (1).
+The company also suspended the Right Side Broadcasting Network and indefinitely disabled comments on the channel’s videos due to “concerns about violence” (2).
+The company removed the comedy troupe Nelk Boys’ podcast featuring former President Donald Trump without reason (3).
+The company also removed a roundtable discussion hosted by Gov. Ron DeSantis that featured reputable doctors and scientists from Stanford, Harvard, and Oxford that called into question the validity of data regarding the efficacy of mask-wearing in reducing the spread of COVID-19 to children (4).
+The company permanently banned conservative commentator and former NYPD officer Dan Bongino from its platform (5).
+The company has also permanently demonetized many firearm-focused channels, including ones that make primarily educational and hobby-focused videos, despite the existence of no clear rule in the site’s guidelines prohibiting such content (6).
+It was a member of the Global Alliance for Responsible Media, which demonetized and suppressed content that it deemed to spread “hate speech” or “misinformation”, discuss “debated social issues in a negative or partisan context”, or “vilif[y]” individuals based on sexual orientation and gender identity.
+These arbitrary guidelines were used to censor mainstream perspectives online (7)(8)(9).

 Criteria